yangjiao2/AskWalle-chatGPT/README.md

 In regard to the Vectorstore, we can improve the output of the LLM by ensuring the most relevant sections of the documentation are provided at querytime.
 Possible ways to improve this include:
 1. Modify the sentence transformer: Different sentence transformer embeddings can yield different results.
 This project uses the most accurate sentence transformer currently available, but innovations here could improve results as well.
 2. Use a different vector datastore: This project uses DuckDB along with Chroma for storing the information ingested from the source_documents folder into a form available to the LLM.
 Innovations here could improve output as well.

+# Change Log:
+**##Aug-09-2023:**
+1. Changed the default LLM from Wizard 7B to Llama2 7B.
+Much better answers with this model.
+2. Modified the prompt to conform to the Llama2 prompting template.
+3. Updated LlamaCpp to a version that supports newer GGMLv3 models.
+4. Started adding Confluence support.
+Still currently not working.